“Pit bull. One year old,” the adoption card read. “Still has that puppy energy!”

 Later, she could invite the kids to go on a walk down the street with her, with Watson heeling part of the way.

 Then she might take Watson to the dog park during slow hours.
 They can work on heel, sit and come when no one is around.

-A typical way to teach basic obedience is to use food lures.
+A typical way to teach basic manners is to use food lures.
 Stick a cookie in front of Watson’s nose, raise it over his head, he follows it, and voila!
 He’s sitting!
 Yay!

 Luring is a perfectly acceptable way to train a dog.
 But it’s only intended for the very beginning of teaching a behavior.
-Two training sessions max.
+Two or three training sessions max.